waynshang/Gesture-Recognition-with-3DCNN/README.md

 ## Link
 I also post a video on youtube:
 https://www.youtube.com/watch?v=vd0czNKL1DE
-Always welcome to attached me on linkdein:
+Feel free to contact me on linkdein:
 https://www.linkedin.com/in/wayne-shang-909636166/